-- 2. The agreement with a person or organization who provides services to the potential or confirmed victim of CSEC, and their family shall require that person or organization to notify the Agency if the: - potential or confirmed victim of CSEC or their family refuses to participate in services, or - person or organization determines that there is a serious risk to the health or safety of the child.
+- 2. The agreement with a person or organization who provides services to the CSEC and their family shall require that person or organization to notify the Agency if the: - CSEC or his or her family refuses to participate in services, or - person or organization determines that there is a serious risk to the health or safety of the child.

-Should the potential or confirmed victim of CSEC or their family refuse to participate in services, the Agency will be notified to reassess and determine if there should be an investigation under 432B.
+Should the CSEC or his or her family refuse to participate in services, the Agency will be notified to reassess and determine if there should be an investigation under 432B.